qulett/e-commerce/README.md

 cd your-saas
 ```

-Reinitialize Git and set this repository as your upstream fork, so you can
+Set this repository as your upstream fork, so you can
 pull updates when needed:

 ```
-rm -rf .git
-git init
-git add .
-git commit -am "Inital Commit" git remote add upstream https://github.com/makerkit/next-supabase-saas-kit-lite
+git remote add upstream https://github.com/makerkit/next-supabase-saas-kit-lite
 ```